omer-Lande/omer-Lande/README.md

 ## About Me

-- 🎓 I'm currently finishing my degree in Software Engineering.
+- 🎓 I'm currently working in Log-On as Frontend Developer.
 - 🌟 I thrive on solving challenging problems and creating impactful solutions.
 - 🌍 I love learning about new technologies, meeting diverse people, and exchanging ideas to grow both personally and professionally.
 - 🐾 Fun fact: My dream was to own a dog farm someday. 🐕